Leonid Poretsky: Medical texts

+In 2023 he co-edited with Dr. Dimitar Avtanski a monograph "Obesity, Diabetes and Inflammation".

 Public policy

 Poretsky has been vocal in the media about how health care policy can affect patient care.
-In the 1990s he wrote a letter to the editor of New York Times concerning how Medicaid payment caps can limit physicians' availability to patients.
 In July 2012 he wrote an op-ed for Forbes which drew comparisons between the bureaucratic behavior of the American healthcare system and that of the Soviet Union's, which he says "collapsed under the weight of its own bureaucratic inefficiencies two decades ago."
-This article was followed in 2013 by a publication on the subject entitled “The sovietization of American medicine: Notes from the front lines”, which appeared in the Journal of American Physicians and Surgeons.
+This article was followed in 2013 by a publication on the subject entitled "The sovietization of American medicine: Notes from the front lines", which appeared in the Journal of American Physicians and Surgeons.

-In 2013 he published a letter in the Wall Street Journal talking about inadequate methods used by the government to assess hospital performance and a letter regarding policy changes needed to reduce hospital readmissions.
 In 2017, he published a letter about Medicare being allowed to compete with private health insurance plans.
 In 2021 he was interviewed by USA today regarding transgender health care.
-In 2022 he co-authored a letter in the New York Times regarding medical care of transgender youth.
+In 2023 he published an editorial in POZ magazine regarding government influence in transgender care.

 Notable research

-Insulin in the human ovary
+Insulin effects in the human ovary

 While working as a research fellow at Harvard in the early 1980s, Poretsky became known for discovering, describing and characterizing insulin receptors in the human ovary.

 Before his research, the hormone insulin had been known to primarily regulate glucose and other fuel metabolism in the liver, fat, and muscle.
 His work established the ovary as a target for regulation by insulin, and introduced a new paradigm for the gonadotropic function of insulin.

 Poretsky had been researching the causes of hyperandrogenism (high level of male hormones and male features in females) in patients with extreme forms of insulin resistance, for example in people with insulin receptor gene mutations.
-Subsequently, Poretsky’s work became important for understanding more common disorders, such as polycystic ovary syndrome (PCOS), which affects up to 10% of reproductive age women and is associated with infertility and diabetes.
-Poretsky’s work helped lead to the use of insulin-sensitizing agents in patients with PCOS.
+Subsequently, Poretsky's work became important for understanding more common disorders, such as polycystic ovary syndrome (PCOS), which affects up to 10% of reproductive age women and is associated with infertility and diabetes.
+Poretsky's work helped lead to the use of insulin-sensitizing agents in patients with PCOS.

 Poretsky and his coworkers also characterized related receptors in the ovary (insulin-like growth factor receptors, peroxisome-proliferator activated receptor-gamma), embarked on early studies of the newly discovered energy metabolism hormone irisin in reproduction, and conceptualized an insulin-related ovarian regulatory system.